pdn4kd/pdn4kd.github.io/_posts/2023-12-28-pmode_pulsation.markdown

 # The P-mode specifically
 This is a "pressure" mode, and is the most important one in more or less sun-like stars.
 It's a huge hassle for us in the RV community (because it adds a spurious signal), and so we want to remove it.
 The simple version is to observe the star for a timescale that's comparable to the length of the oscillation, so it averages out.
 For the sun this is about 5 minutes, though it varies with stellar mass, radius, etc. Also, if you get it wrong, you get *reduced* RV precision.

-In my (admittedly rather brief) search of the literature [^1][^2][^3][^4][^5] it looks like the vast majority of the work is in characterization details that, while useful for modeling the stellar interior, are unrelated to what I want (removing the "noise").
+In my (admittedly rather brief) search of the literature [^1][^2][^3][^4][^5] it looked like the vast majority of the work is in characterization details that, while useful for modeling the stellar interior, are unrelated to what I want (removing the "noise").
 But the typical timescale for the p-mode appears to more or less match up with the dynamical timescale:

 $$ τ_{dyn} = \sqrt{\frac{R^3}{GM}} = \sqrt{\frac{1}{G\rho}} $$